farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 ## `User activity database with songplaying and  ETL pipeline in Postgres`
 ## `Schema for Song Play Analysis`

 This is the first project where we'll be using the song and log datasets to create a star schema optimized for queries on song play analysis.
 I'll be using project instruction steps to write my README.md file.
 This includes 1 Fact table and 4 dimension tables.
+Make sure to click "Restart kernel" to close the connection to the database after running this notebook.

 ### `Fact Table` ###
 - `1. songplays` - records in log data associated with song plays i.e. records with page NextSong